madaime2/Conifer-Trait-Extractor/README.md

 ## Citation

-If you use this method, please cite:
+If you use this code/method, please cite:

 > Adaimé, M.-É. (2026).
 Conifer Trait Matrix [Software].
 Smithsonian
 > Institution Data Science Lab.